Becoming renowned as the best integrated care organisation in the NHS

 Waiting times: We were compliant with national standards for the care of stroke and cancer patients.
 Our A&E at Sandwell met the 4 hour standard and most specialties (and the Trust as a whole) met the 18-week standard for waits set out in the NHS Constitution.
 A number of specialties need still to achieve compliance, and we have to consistently exceed the emergency care standard at both hospitals.

 Committed to public health and local regeneration

 We are a key partner in efforts to change the shape of care in our area.
 The ‘Right Care, Right Here’ partnership has now run for ten years.
 Our intention is to provide substantially more care at home and rely less on acute hospitals.
 We aim to move 350,000 appointments out of traditional settings and close a further 20% of our hospital beds, as we have safely closed 25% over the last ten years.
 Whilst most of the programme involves investment in GP surgeries and health centres, we still plan to relocate our acute care into a single purpose built hospital.
 A site on Grove Lane in Smethwick has been purchased for this purpose, following public consultation in 2006.
-If our plans are approved in 2014-15 we will open our new facility in 2018-19.
+Our plans were approved in 2014-15 and we will open our new facility in 2018-19.
 The new hospital will act as a major employment opportunity for local people and is part of a wider scheme to develop the area adjacent to the site.